JWalk9000/hyprsnipper/README.md

 - `full.svg` - Full display mode
 - `alldisplays.svg` - All displays mode

+**Note**: Currently, HyprSnipper applies theme colors to ALL SVG icons, regardless of their original design.
+This works best with **monochrome icons** (simple single-color designs).
+Colorful, multi-color icons will have all their colors replaced with the theme's `icon_color`.
+Support for preserving colorful icon designs is planned for future versions if there is enough interest.

 ### Pywal Integration

 HyprSnipper supports automatic theming with [pywal](https://github.com/dylanaraps/pywal):